martinballa/MAPElitesCaveSwing/README.md

 Java
 - version 8+ (with language level 8)
-- additional libraries are in the lib subfolder (gson and thrift are required to the workshop only)
+- additional libraries are in the lib subfolder (gson and thrift are required to run the example)

 ## Running Map-elites
 The main files for tuning the parameters in CaveSwing can be found in the src/hyperopt package.
 It contains both python and Java code.

-To run the project the following steps should be followed:
+To run the project the follow these steps:
 - 1, run main in ```TuneMapElites.java```, which starts up the server.
-- 2, run either the ```mapElite.py```
+- 2, run ```mapElite.py``` with python

 You can modify, which behaviour descriptors you want to use.
-It is also possibile to add new descriptors, which has to be done on the Java side in the ```TuneMapElites.java```, where the descriptors are added to the ```Results``` object.
+It is also possible to add new descriptors, which has to be done on the Java side in the ```TuneMapElites.java```, where the descriptors are added to the ```Results``` object.

 ## Initialize MAP-elites